 - a.
 As per regular students. - b.
 Fulfillment of GATE requirement may be waived off for such candidates.
 However, candidates seeking admission to M.Tech. program who have not qualified GATE need to take written test/interview. - c.
 IPR: As per Institute norms. - d.
 Supervision: There shall be a supervisor from the respective Department of IIT Ropar.
 In addition, an external supervisor from the candidate's institute/agency may be considered for joint supervision. - e.
 The candidate will not receive any financial support from the Institute.

-2.8.3 Continuation, Probation, fellowship and Termination Guidelines next semester.
-Faculty advisor will recommend as to how many credits have to be registered based on the students' previous performance.
+2.8.3 Continuation, Probation, fellowship and Termination Guidelines

 2.8.3.1 M.Sc.
 Program continuation, probation, fellowship & termination guidelines.